writingrach76/redesigned-telegram/README.md

 ## Lower Priority features:
 - Support for tickets to involve more than 1 user if there are issues between a group of people
 - Customization of logging channel
+- Utilizing private threads instead of private channels in servers that are boosted in order to reduce channel clutter

 # How to Use this bot in your server:
 Coming Soon :)